 I gained my first openwater SCUBA dive

-certificate on the Great Barrier Reef about 20 years ago.
+certificate on the Great Barrier Reef in about 1988 (almost 30 years ago!).
 I then studied

 marine biology as part of my degree, in Townsville and Cairns.
 Since